AbdimajidHussein03/snipeit-ecs-deployment/README.md

 ---

-# Architecture Diagram

-> 📸 **Apply Screenshot:** `diagram.png`

-The following diagram illustrates the complete AWS architecture used throughout this project.

-It demonstrates the interaction between Route53, ACM, the Application Load Balancer, ECS Fargate, Amazon RDS, Terraform, and GitHub Actions.

 # Repository Structure

 The repository has been organised to separate the application, infrastructure, bootstrap resources and automation workflows into clear, reusable components.